wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.8 : 26-Oct-2022 by wavemotion-dave
+  * Massive optmization of the Maria rendering to help the DS-Lite run more games.
+  * Fix for Rampage
+  * Fix for Rescue on Fractalus
+  * Fix for F-18 Hornet
+  * Fix for Double Dragon
+  * Fix for Basketbrawl
+  * Better A78 header parsing for improved game detection
+  * New Moderate Frameskip to show 3/4 frames (not as aggressive as the old 1/2 frameskip)
+  * Support for 1024K (+128 byte header) games.
+Only a few tech demos available so far.
+  * Removed most of the old hacks for DS-Lite as the speed is good enough to render those games properly.

 V3.7 : 23-Oct-2022 by wavemotion-dave
   * Optmization across the board for faster and smoother performance.
   * Gained enough speed that we have restored full HQ sound for the DS-Lite.